Toolbox

 Description

-In the desk research activity spatial, qualitative and quantitative data is collected regarding the current conditions of the city.
+In the desk research activity spatial, qualitative and quantitative data is collected regarding the current conditions of the area.
 While the Contextualisation Block A provides a general understanding of the context and the existing planning documents, this activity aims to gather and compile more detailed data required to analyse the city.
-Information at national and regional level should also be collected and analysed to understand the wider context the city is inserted in and how the various aspects and existing conditions of the surrounding area impacts the development and functioning of the city.
+Information at national and regional levels should also be collected and analysed to understand the wider context the area is inserted in and how the various aspects and existing conditions of the surrounding zone impacts the development and functioning of the city.

-This activity considers information at different scales (national, regional and local/ city level) related to planning frameworks and processes, governance and administrative boundaries, the natural environment and agriculture, demographic and social aspects, historical and current climate trends, the built environment, mobility and transportation, basic services provision, migration trends, etc.
+This activity considers information at different scales (national, regional and local/ city level) related to planning frameworks and processes, governance and administrative boundaries, the natural environment and agriculture, demographic and social aspects, historical and current climate trends, the built environment, mobility and transportation, basic services provision, migration trends, healthcare system organisation, health risks, etc.

 Steps